Samsung Galaxy A71 review | Galaxy A71 is the best mid-range Phone

 Gamers are going to like this phone and there are quite a few reasons for that.
 For example, the phone has a huge screen to play the game.
 PUBG goes up to the ultra-frame rate in galaxy A71.
 Graphics are the best in this category, the game doesn’t lag for a single time.
 The cherry on top?
 We, could not find a heating issue on the phone while playing games.
 Its temperature management is good on the phone.
 Other than PUBG, COD Mobile is another game that plays very smoothly on the phone.
 COD Mobile gives very high graphics and framerate on A71.
 While talking about gaming, I want to point little your attention to the speaker of this phone.
 Speaker produces a very low sound output.
 To get the best sound experience from games or music, used headphones or earphones.
 The output in-ear is very good.

-Samsung Galaxy A71’s come’s with an amazing 25W Super-Fast Charger.
+Samsung Galaxy A71 comes with an amazing 25W Super-Fast Charger.
 The battery gets fully charged up to 100% in 80 minutes.
-I used both A71 along with my Galaxy S10 Plus.
+I used both A71 along my Galaxy S10 Plus.
 Both phone experience for me is similar except for the plastic build of the A71.
 If Samsung used a glass build on this phone, the A71 could have become the top choice for everyone.
+I don’t think that this is it for this phone.